Your UCAS personal statement is your opportunity to demonstrate what makes you the perfect fit for a university.

-With over 60,000 students applying for university places each year, you need to stand out from the crowd - and your personal statement is key.
+More than 60,000 students apply for university places each year, so you need to stand out from the crowd.

 When you choose Leeds Trinity University, you choose a university renowned for its outstanding approach to personal student support.

-This support starts as soon as you start applying, so our Admissions team (who review hundreds of applications every day) has put together their top tips on how to craft the perfect personal statement.
+Our Admissions team has put together their top tips to help you craft the perfect personal statement.

 Write about why you are interested in the subject, making sure you mention a specific aspect.